swaarm/iOS-sdk/README.md

 # Swaarm SDK (iOS)

+Swaarm SDK is tiny and only uses one library for gzip.
+Including libraries, it's only 64K.
 To use the SDK is as simple as following these 3 steps:

 ## 1 Add Package to XCode